 Something important to note is that the Highlands are only open during the summer months.
 Outside of June, July, and August, the F-Roads (mountain roads) are simply too dangerous for Iceland driving.

 It is possible to do a special tour like a Super Jeep tour, but most of the visitors come during the summer.
 There’s easier access at this time and you can go to many more places.
-You will, however, need to rent a 4x4 as 4WD vehicles are the only types of Iceland car rentals allowed to drive on these gravel roads.
+You will, however, need to rent a 4x4 in Iceland as 4WD vehicles are the only types of vehicles allowed to drive on these gravel roads.

 This is irrespective of the time of year that you visit.
 Not only it is nearly impossible with a 2WD, but 4x4 vehicles are also required by law.
 And if you don’t have one, you could always just go on an excursion with a reputable company.
 They can take you on the road leading to Landmannalaugar, regardless of when you go.